Find a Competitive Edge through Technology

 Today’s employers are seeking highly skilled technology professionals who know how to use technology to improve the organization’s competitive edge.
 Stevenson’s Bachelor of Science in Computer Information Systems is designed for those seeking a technical career in support of organizations.

 The Computer Information Systems major consists of core courses in applied programming, networking, and database design followed by an in-depth career-focused track.
-Many graduates of this program continue their education by pursuing a master’s degree in business and technology management or forensic studies.
+Many graduates of this program continue their education by pursuing a master’s degree in Digital Transformation and Innovation or Forensic Studies.

 In 2014, our program became one of only six undergraduate programs, in the nation, to earn “The National Centers of Digital Forensics Academic Excellence” accreditation by Defense Cyber Crime Center (CD3.)